 Connect the ends of each 5cm cable from the each expansion board into each output port of the Multi Effects Board we connected in step 21.

 42.)
 We now need to setup the chosen effect on the Multi Effects Board.
-First turn on the Battery Pack and then set the switch on the multi effects board to the middle (we will be using the emergency effect to display as the shooting canon effect).
+First turn on the Battery Pack (or USB Power) and then set the switch on the multi effects board to the middle (we will be using the emergency effect to display as the shooting canon effect).
 Turn the effect dial all the way to the left for the slowest effect.
 You should now see the upper cannons firing away in sequence.

 43.)
 We will now install lights to the cannons below the ship.
 First disconnect the canon section at the technic blue pin and then disassemble pieces from the 4 cannon sections as per below.